Carol Alt

 Carol Ann Alt (born December 1, 1960) is an American model and actress.

 Early life

-Alt was born in Flushing, Queens, New York, the daughter of Muriel, an airline employee and model, and Anthony Alt, a fire chief in the Bronx.
-She was noticed waiting tables in East Williston, Long Island, and decided at age 18 to give modeling a try as a summer job to save money for college.
+Alt was born in Flushing, Queens, New York, the daughter of Muriel, an airline employee and model, and Anthony Alt, a battalion chief from the 18th Battalion (South Bronx) of the New York City Fire Department.
+She was noticed waiting tables in East Williston, Long Island, and decided at age 18 to try modeling as a summer job to save money for college.
 She is the third of four children.
-She has an older brother, Anthony Jr. (1955–2005), an older sister Karen and a younger sister, Christine.
+She has an older brother, Anthony Jr. (1955–2005), an older sister, Karen and a younger sister, Christine.
 Alt's maternal grandparents were German immigrants, while her paternal grandmother was Irish.